Multi-Antenna Jamming in Covert Communication

-Let us assume $\bs{\xi}^*$ is the optimal power allocation for fixed $\b{w}$ and $\b{b}$.
-We examine two indices $i$ and $j$ in $\bs{\xi}^*$ which have power allocation $(\xi_i,\xi_j)$ such that $\xi_i+\xi_j=P_{ij}$.
-We will show first that either $\xi_i=P_{ij}$ or $\xi_j=P_{ij}$ must occur, hence, eventually, the optimal power allocation is a unit vector (since this is true for each pair of indices).
-Then, we will find the corresponding direction (eigenvector) of the AN power.
+We wish to show that the optimal power allocation $\bs{\xi}^*$ (which defines $\b{X}$), for a fixed $\b{w}$ and $\b{b}$, is a unit vector.
+To this end, we examine two indices $i$ and $j$ in $\bs{\xi}^*$ which have power allocations $(\xi_i,\xi_j)$ such that $\xi_i+\xi_j=\rho_{ij}$, where $\rho_{ij}>0$ is some constant.
+We will show first that either $\xi_i=\rho_{ij}$ or $\xi_j=\rho_{ij}$ must occur, hence, eventually, the optimal power allocation is a unit vector (since for any two indices $i$ and $j$, it is always better to move the allocation from one to the other, until one is exhausted).

 The optimization problem on $\bs{\xi}$ can be written as follows,